Back to top How to litter train a kitten

 Be Patient

-Most kittens pick up litter box training quickly, and the process certainly goes faster than most new owners think.
-But don’t be discouraged if your kitten doesn’t take to it right away.
-They’ll get the hang of it sooner rather than you think.
+Most kittens learn how to use a litter box quickly.
+The process often goes faster than new owners expect.
+Still, don’t get upset if your kitten doesn’t get it right away.
+They will understand it soon, often quicker than you think.